Omega Auto Care may not have the most inclusive coverage, but it has some great perks.

 Omega Auto Care is a vehicle service contract provider based out of Florida.
 The company has been in business for almost 20 years, although it has only been accredited by the Better Business Bureau (BBB) since 2017.
 Its website is easy to navigate and has a helpful interactive table that compares what each plan covers.

 We think Omega Auto Care has some advantages over other vehicle service providers we’ve seen in the past.
 These include a one-year maintenance plan and perks like allowances toward replacing brakes and non-repairable tires.
-However, the company’s customer service seems to struggle with issues that are common to many third-party providers.
+However, the company’s customer service seems to struggle with issues that are common to many third-party warranty providers.
 For example, some customers claim they were surprised by certain repairs not being covered after they got to the shop.

-Omega Auto Care Coverage Options
+Omega Auto Care Extended Warranty Coverage

 Omega Auto Care offers three main plan types, with two upgrade options for the Powertrain Protection Plan: